-Johnny Cullum fronts the Scramblers at the Rex Ballroom for Anglia TV in 1957/8; left to right: Stan Starling (lead guitar), Pete Parker (rhythm guitar), Dave Cooke (bass), Robin 'Oo-ee' Bailey (drums), Andy Peters (rhythm guitar) Photo courtesy Johnny Cullum
+Johnny Cullum fronts the Scramblers at the Rex Ballroom for Anglia TV in 1957/8; left to right: Stan Starling (lead guitar), Pete Parker (rhythm guitar), Dave Cooke (bass), Robin 'Oo-ee' Bailey (drums), Andy Peters (rhythm guitar) Photo courtesy Johnny Cullum hen a member of the skiffle group, the Scramblers, heard Johnny Cullum singing along to Elvis Presley records in the Bell at Bottisham, he was invited to join the band - for 10/- (50p) a night!

 Although in the mid 1950s Johnny was too young to drink in the pub he would often be seen in the bar drawing attention to himself by adopting the familiar poses of his idol while accompanying himself on 'air guitar', a billiard cue.
 This was the start of a long and illustrious career as singer and band leader.
 The Scramblers was made up of motor cycle enthusiasts including the speedway star Andy Lee, James McArthur played tea-chest bass, on guitar was Stan Starling and Tony Ayres played drums.
 "The first song I did was Young Love, a 1957 number one hit for Tab Hunter," recalls Johnny.
 "We played regularly at the Green Dragon pub in Chesterton and were featured on Anglia Television at the Rex Ballroom."
 The band line-up by then was Johnny, Stan Starling on lead guitar, Peter Parker and Andy Peters on rhythm guitars, Dave Cooke on bass and drummer Robin 'oo-ee' Bailey.
 With the break up of the Scramblers a new band, the Phantoms, was formed.
 Peter Parker and Robin Bailey were part of the set up but Stan Starling was replaced on lead guitar by Ken 'Kanga' Leverington.
-Freddy Smart later replaced Robin Bailey on drums and Cliff Gentle, who Johnny says, "was auditioned for the job in the street in Trumpington," replaced Peter Parker on rhythm guitar.
+Freddy Smart later replaced Robin Bailey on drums and Cliff Gentle, who Johnny says, "Was auditioned for the job in the street in Trumpington," replaced Peter Parker on rhythm guitar.
 Tom Hindle, the landlord of the Red Lion at Brinkley became manager and arranged a tour of North Wales.
 Later, while the band was recording songs by Jesus College students, David Gifford-Williams and Roger Wornell, at Lansdowne Studios in London, Cliff Richard's original manager, George Ganjou offered the band £100 a week to play at Butlins at Clacton - a lot of money in those days!
-Eventually a tour of Sweden took place - but without Johnny.
-"I think they wanted a band to back a Swedish singer so that was the end of the Phantoms as far as I was concerned!"
+Eventually a tour of Sweden took place - but